Skip to content

 “Efforts to push unrealistic proposals in the press are both disappointing and irresponsible and will do nothing more than sully the legacy of America’s Flagship,” said the SS United States Conservancy, the ship’s previous owners, in a statement.

-John Quadrozzi Jr. relayed dreams of saving the iconic 990-foot ship to Gothamist this week, just as the ship’s new owners in Okaloosa County, Fla., plan to conduct environmental remediation in Mobile, Ala., before ultimately sinking the ship off the coast of the Florida Panhandle where it is slated to become an artificial reef.
+John Quadrozzi Jr. relayed dreams of saving the iconic 990-foot ship to Gothamist this week, just as the ship’s new owners in Okaloosa County, Fla., plan to conduct environmental remediation in Mobile, Ala., before ultimately sinking the ship off the coast of the Florida Panhandle, where it is slated to become an artificial reef.

 Quadrozzi, who owns the Gowanus Bay Terminal, told the Gothamist the ship could be reimagined “in increments,” featuring residences and commercial spaces.
 The businessman also said he had access to a 1,300-foot parking space.
 Dan McSweeney, cofounder of the SS United States Conservancy, was also quoted in the story as a backer of the proposal, though he is no longer affiliated with the nonprofit that owned the ship from 2011 until the Florida county bought it last month.

-McSweeney told The Inquirer he and Quadrozzi don’t think enough resources or time were given to explore the Gowanus Bay Terminal as a redevelopment possibility.
+McSweeney told The Inquirer he and Quadrozzi don’t think enough resources or time was given to explore the Gowanus Bay Terminal as a redevelopment possibility.
 The men have assembled the New York Coalition to Save the SS United States.
 McSweeney said the group is made up of 10 people from New York and elsewhere, who are involved in law, real estate, preservation, nonprofit management, policy, engineering, and architecture.
-An attorney for the group plans to reach out to Okaloosa County “requesting their cooperation and support” to save the ship, said Quadrozzi in an email.
+An attorney for the group plans to reach out to Okaloosa County “requesting their cooperation and support” to save the ship, Quadrozzi said in an email.

 The concept and the media attention it received have ruffled more than a few feathers among other conservancy members and the ship’s new owners.